RobotnikAutomation/mqtt_bridge/README.md

 See `mqtt_bridge.mqtt_client` for detail.

-### mqtt private path
+### 3.3 MQTT Private Path
 If `mqtt/private_path` parameter is set, leading `~/` in MQTT topic path will be replaced by this value.
-For example, if `mqtt/pivate_path` is set as "device/001", MQTT path "~/value" will be converted to "device/001/value".
+For example, if `mqtt/pivate_path` is set as `"device/001"`, MQTT path `"~/value"` will be converted to `"device/001/value"`.

-### serializer and deserializer
+### 3.4 Serializer and Deserializer
 `mqtt_bridge` uses `msgpack` as a serializer by default.
 But you can also configure other serializers.
-For example, if you want to use json for serialization, add following configuration.
+For example, if you want to use JSON for serialization, add following configuration.

 ``` yaml
 serializer: json:dumps
 deserializer: json:loads
 ```

-### bridges
+### 3.5 Bridges

-You can list ROS <--> MQTT tranfer specifications in following format.
+You can list ROS <--> MQTT transfer specifications in the following format:
 ``` yaml
 bridge:
   # ping pong